 And don’t even get me started on the whole toilet paper thing.

 World financial markets have not been immune to the hysteria.
 With fears of China being shut down for extended periods, markets have hit the sell button faster than you can turn the lights off.
+While this may not seem as though it is the ideal time to invest, it may actually the perfect time to look to send money to China.
+The economy there will recover and it is always best to strike while prices are low and reap the rewards as the economy starts to come around.

 It makes for great television news, but is it really what’s going on, and what does it mean for the future of the financial markets?